Your initial visa is up and you want to stay longer in Ecuador.

 - Go to your local Migración Office

-- Have Migración check your status and get the bank code for paying the extension fee
+- Have Migración check your status and get the current extension fee and the bank code for paying the extension fee

 - Pay the extension fee at Banco del Pacifico